1ssb/find-the-room/README.md

-# Roomie: An embodied agent which tags which room you are in from the objects in the image using Automated Annotations, ChatGPT prompt engineering.
+# Roomie: An embodied agent which tags which room you are in from the objects in the image using Automated Annotations & ChatGPT prompt engineering.

 # Requirements
  - Python 3.9